bittergourd9875/Soft-information-in-financial-distress-prediction/README.md

 To use the code, follow these instructions:

-1. Prepare your data in the required format and place it in the `data/` directory.
+1. Place the data in the `data/` directory.
-2. Run the main script: `python main.py`
+2. Run the main script: `python main.py`.